mpaques269546/codebrim_challenge/README.md

 ```

 # Training
-To deal with class imbalance, we apply multiple class-balancing tricks regarding the loss, the weight regularization constraints and the parameters freezing.
+To deal with class imbalance, we applied multiple class-balancing tricks regarding the loss, the weight regularization constraints and the parameters freezing.
-We didn't use over-sampling by data augmentation to balance the training set.
+We used the original CODEBRIM dataset (no over-sampling).

 # Usage
 The jupyter notebook run.ipynb will run predictions and display images for any images in /data/.